vandycknick/blog/2022/2022-02-04-writing-a-container-runtime-from-scratch-in-typescript.md

 cover: ./assets/2022-02-04-writing-a-container-runtime-from-scratch-in-typescript/cover.jpg
 ---

 Containerization and especially Docker, has become immensely popular over the last couple of years.
-Even though Docker isn't unique or the first of its kind, it gained a lot of momentum because it presented a developer experience that was really unique, clean and simple.
+Even though Docker isn't unique or the first of its kind, it gained a lot of momentum because it presented a developer experience that was unique, clean and simple.
 The whole idea behind it was to build the OS that allowed people to program the cloud in a way that abstracts away all the differences.
 On the other hand, Containerization isn't new either Google, for example, has been using containers for 15 years or so.
 But what Docker did was put the cloud in the hands of developers and bridge the gap between dev and ops.
 By now, this whole ecosystem has evolved and new tools have spun up around it, Kubernetes or Docker Swarm for orchestration, alternative engines like podman, ebpf flavoured networking components, and the list goes on and on.
 It's mind-boggling how many tools are out there and how amazing this ecosystem has become.
 But have you ever dared to take a step back and wondered how containers work under the hood?
 Have you ever asked yourself what components make up a container?
 Have you ever gone hunting down the Linux source code to find that one magical API call that creates a new container?
 Well, I certainly have, and in this post we are going on a bit of a journey deep down into the Linux kernel.
 We'll go over all the nitty-gritty details and see how the sausage gets made by writing our own container runtime from scratch in TypeScript.

 ## Setting the scene